ska-sa/katgpucbf/doc/fgpu.design.rst

 fixing up the real-to-complex transformation.
 This is achieved by decomposing transformation into separately computed smaller parts (this is where Cooley-Tukey comes in).
-Part of the Fourier transform is computed using cuFFT in the compute kernel and the rest of the process moves into the post-processing kernel.
-The computation to form the the real-to-complex transformation takes place here.
+Part of the Fourier transform is computed using cuFFT in the compute kernel and the final stage of the process (computation to form the the real-to-complex transformation) moves into the post-processing kernel.

 Real-to-complex transform
 ~~~~~~~~~~~~~~~~~~~~~~~~~